 - Minimum medical coverage of €30,000

-- Coverage of expenses related to repatriation on medical grounds.
+- Coverage of expenses related to repatriation on medical grounds

 This insurance (Rechtbijstandverzekering) covers legal expenses in the event of a lawsuit or a legal dispute.
-Just under half of the Dutch population have some form of legal expenses insurance which means that they don’t have to pay through the nose for expensive lawyers should a contentious situation arise.
+Just under half of the Dutch population have some form of legal expenses insurance.
+As a result of this, they don’t have to pay for expensive lawyers should a contentious situation arise.

 You can choose which type of situations to insure against, such as road accidents, employment disputes, or family issues.

 If you are freelancing in the Netherlands or run your own Dutch business in the Netherlands, you are not automatically insured against unemployment or sickness.
 Because of this, many self-employed and freelancers in the Netherlands do not insure themselves against periods spent out of work.

 You can enroll in state-provided voluntary employee insurance through the Dutch Employee Insurance Agency.
 In addition to this, there are many private firms offering coverage to protect against the risks of self-employment.